-The second challenge is at the level of the rule of law institutions, which are still young.
+The second challenge is at the level of the rule of law institutions, which are still voung.
 A large inflow of fresh resources will put pressure on them, in particular the justice system which is relatively weak.
 Widespread perception of corruption and the lack of credibility and independence of the justice system are signs of a weak social cohesion.
-The President of the Republic stated in January 2022 that "the country is caught in a web of corruption, which has become institutional"69.
-A few months later, in April, São Tomean civil launched the country society Corruption and Governance Report and Index which concluded that "corruption and bribery are seen as common practice in a country where political power controls the administration and justice."70.
-The latest Afrobarometer survey in the country (2018) confirms the perception corruption, with 65% of those surveyed believing that the government handles fighting corruption badly (up from 46% in 2016), and 61% perceiving corruption as having increased (up from 48%), and 80% of respondents being concerned about retaliation if they possible corruption71.
+The President of the Republic stated in January 2022 that "the country is caught in a web of corruption, which has become institutional"71.
+A few months later, in April, São Tomean civil society launched the country first Corruption and Governance Report and Index which concluded that "corruption and bribery are seen as common practice in a country where political power controls the administration and justice."72.
+The latest Afrobarometer survey in the country confirms the perception (2018) of corruption, with 65% of those surveyed believing that the government handles fighting corruption badly (up from 46% in 2016), and 61% perceiving corruption as having increased (up from 48%), and 80% of respondents being concerned about retaliation if thev possible report corruption.